 What is expungement?

 Under current Minnesota law, most expungement remedies are limited to a sealing of judicial records relating to arrest, indictment or information, trial, and dismissal or discharge.
 Generally, if charges are dismissed prior to a finding of probable cause, the prosecuting authority declined to bring any charges, or a grand jury did not return an indictment against an arrested person, he or she is entitled to the return of identification data (including fingerprints, mug shots and booking information).

 If all pending actions or proceedings were otherwise resolved in the petitioner’s favor (dismissed after a finding of probable cause or an acquittal on all counts), there is a presumption that the records should be sealed.
 If, however, a petitioner was convicted of a crime or even admitted committing the crime (in some cases), there is a presumption that the records should not be sealed.
 These competing presumptions play a significant role in the court’s balancing the interests of the public and public safety with the petitioner’s interests.

 I have 30 years of experience handling appeals, expungements and providing post-conviction relief for clients throughout the Twin Cities.
 I am fully prepared to help you navigate through any stage of the criminal justice system.
-Contact my defense firm in Burnsville, Minnesota, today for a free initial consultation.
+Use my online contact form or call 952-466-6718 to schedule a free initial consultation.